darknight/tabby-interview/README.md

 Currently, when receiver receives a file entry, it will open the file in append mode, write the data.
 After the write, the file is closed.

 Actually, we can keep the file open until the final file entry is written.
 This can improve the performance significantly for the large files.

+### Action on IO error

+Currently, file IO error are just logged, and the program continues.

+We need to take care of this, and make sure the program can recover from IO error.

+For example, if file write fails, should we retry?
+If so, how to do that?

 ### Concurrent write on receiver side